Singapore says Indian-origin Malaysian on death row knew what he was doing while trafficking drug | Law-Order

 - Singapore

-Responding to global calls to spare an Indian-origin Malaysian from the gallows next week, the Singapore government has said that the death row convict knew what he was doing when he committed the crime of heroin trafficking.
+Responding to global calls to spare a 33-year-old Indian-origin Malaysian from the gallows next week, the Singapore government has said that the death row convict knew what he was doing when he committed the crime of heroin trafficking in 2009.

-Nagaenthran K Dharmalingam, 33, is to be hanged at Changi Prison for drug trafficking on Wednesday.
+Nagaenthran K Dharmalingam is to be hanged at Changi Prison for drug trafficking on Wednesday.

 He was 21 when arrested for trafficking drugs at Woodlands checkpoint on a causeway link between Singapore and Peninsular Malaysia with a bundle of drugs strapped to his thigh.